martynwheeler/raspi-lora/README.md

     print("Message sent!")
 else:
     print("No acknowledgment from recipient")

+# And remember to call this as your program exits...
+lora.close()
 ```

 ### Encryption
-If you'd like to send and receive encrypted packets, you'll need to install the [PyCrypto](https://www.dlitz.net/software/pycrypto/) package.
+If you'd like to send and receive encrypted packets, you'll need to install the [PyCryptodome](https://pycryptodome.readthedocs.io) package.
 If you're working with devices running RadioHead with RHEncryptedDriver, I recommend using the AES cipher.
 ```
-pip install pycrypto
+pip install pycryptodome
 ```

 and in your code:
 ```
 from Crypto.Cipher import AES
-crypto = AES.new("my-secret-encryption-key")
+crypto = AES.new(b"my-secret-encryption-key", AES.MODE_EAX)
 ```
 then pass in `crypto` when instantiating the `LoRa` object:
 ```